annotation/text-fabric/docs/Api/General.md

         node, which is the first or last slot belonging `n`, dependent on `lastSlot`.
         The result is a tuple, consisting of the book name (in language `lang`), the chapter number, and the verse number.

+    ??? info "node"
+        The node from which we obtain a section specification.

+    ??? info "lastSlot"
+        Whether the reference node will be the last slot contained by the `node` argument or the first node.

+    ??? info "lang"
+        The language to be used for the section parts, as far as they are language dependent.

     ??? note "crossing verse boundaries"
         Sometimes a sentence or clause in a verse continue into the next verse.